Hale Boggs: Later House elections

-In April 1971, he made a speech on the floor of the House in which he strongly attacked Federal Bureau of Investigation Director J. Edgar Hoover and the whole of the FBI.
+On 5 April 1971, he made a speech on the floor of the House in which he strongly attacked Federal Bureau of Investigation Director J. Edgar Hoover and the whole of the FBI.
+He stated that the FBI had him under surveillance and that they were violating the Bill of Rights.
+He added that numerous members of Congress had expressed their belief to him in private that the FBI was monitoring their phone conversations and criticized the FBI for placing agents on college campuses in order to infiltrate certain organizations.
+Boggs demanded the resignation of Hoover and accused the FBI of utilizing "the tactics of the Soviet Union and Hitler's Gestapo".
+This speech shocked many, including his own staff and fellow Congress members.

 That led to a conversation on April 6, 1971 between President Richard M. Nixon and the Republican minority leader, Gerald Ford.
 Nixon said that he could no longer take counsel from Boggs as a senior member of Congress.
 In the recording of this call, Nixon asked Ford to arrange for the House delegation to include an alternative to Boggs.
 Ford speculated that Boggs was either drinking too much or taking pills that were upsetting him mentally.

 On April 22, 1971, Boggs went even further:

 "Over the postwar years, we have granted to the elite and secret police within our system vast new powers over the lives and liberties of the people.
 At the request of the trusted and respected heads of those forces, and their appeal to the necessities of national security, we have exempted those grants of power from due accounting and strict surveillance."